rbergenl/rbergenl.github.io/GETTING_STARTED.md

 # Comply with A11Y
 - Using `<a>` with `data-uk-icon` should have no text.
 Will not comply with `jsx-a11y/anchor-has-content`.
 To solve it use solution: http://www.w3.org/TR/2012/NOTE-WCAG20-TECHS-20120103/C7

-# Add site data using Graphql
+# Read data from Json using Graphql
 - add data to gatsby-config.js and `import { graphql } from "gatsby"`
 - or run `npm install --save gatsby-source-filesystem`
 - add the plugin with options to gatsby-config.js
 - and to read json files run `npm install --save gatsby-transformer-json`
 - add the plugin to gatsby-config.js

+# Read data from Markdown using Graphql
 # Work with Images
 - either import directly and use with <img/>
 - or add a relative path to json file, and get the data with graphql childImageFluid/Fixed/Resolutions and using gatsby Img.